 In order to become an RD, one must complete a bachelor’s or master’s degree in nutrition at an accredited school, as well as a supervised practice program (Dietetic Internship).
 Only after a student completes the coursework and internship are they allowed to sit for the RD exam.
 You have to pass the exam to be able to put “RD” after your name.

 Registered Dietitians use science-based knowledge to work in a variety of different forums.
 They are trained in various disease states and specialties and can work with a healthcare team to create different diet protocols.

-*RDN is a new title that the Academy of Nutrition and Dietetics recently added for RDs.
-A person can choose to be an called an RD (Registered Dietitian) or RDN (Registered Dietitian Nutritionist).
+As an aside, the terms Registered Dietitian (RD) and Registered Dietitian Nutritionist (RDN) are used interchangeably.
+A person can choose to be called an RD (Registered Dietitian) or RDN (Registered Dietitian Nutritionist).
 It is the same exact thing, but different titles.

 What is a Nutritionist?